Life Alert Medical Alert System Review 2024

 Setting Up My System

 Medical alert systems are designed for simple setup and use.
-Typically, you can install them on your own without a problem.
-However, I’d recommend professional installation with Life Alert.
+Typically, you can install them on your own without a problem, but I’d recommend professional installation with Life Alert.
 Here’s why:

-• It’s less stressful for you.
+- It’s less stressful for you.
 Few companies offer professional installation, so I would take advantage of this service.
-The technician will help you set up your system correctly and find the best place for it in the home.
+The technician will help you set up your system correctly and find the best place for it in your home.

-While I recommend professional installation for Life Alert, I set up the system myself to get a better feel for the equipment.
+I recommend professional installation for Life Alert, but I set up the system myself to get a better feel for the equipment.

 Master Unit Setup